Professor Erdmute Alber

 is associate professor of sociology, Asian & Asian-American studies, and the Women's Studies Program at Binghamton University, SUNY.
 Her areas of research include historical sociology, the sociology of culture, gender/feminist theory, postcolonial theory, qualitative research methods, the political economy of world-systems, states and public authority, and international migration.
 She is currently working on her new book on temporary contract work involving Bangladeshi circular migrants.

 ‘When Maternity Is Paid-Work.
 Commercial Gestational Surrogacy as a New Transnational Industry’.
 In Women’s ILO.
 Transnational Networks, Working Conditions, and Gender Equality, edited by Eileen Boris, Dorothea Hoehtker, and Susan Zimmermann.
-Basingstoke: Palgrave Macmillan, forthcoming.
+Basingstoke: Palgrave Macmillan, 2018.

 ‘Changing Together, Changing Apart.
 Urban Muslim and Hindu Women in Pre-Partition Bengal’.
 History & Memory 27, no. 1 (2015): 5–42.